anastasiatraciuc/retail-sales-analysis-moldova/README.md

 This project is intended to demonstrate practical data analysis and visualization skills.
 All data used is artificial and does not represent real individuals or commercial transactions.
+Based on an initial public dataset, fully reworked and extended for analytical purposes.

 ## How to run
 1. Install dependencies: